-The Red Hat Enterprise Linux NSS Cryptographic Module (hereafter referred to as the "Module") is a software library supporting FIPS 140-2 approved cryptographic algorithms.
-The software version is 5.0.
+The Red Hat Enterprise Linux NSS Cryptographic Module version 6.0 (hereafter referred to as the "Module") is a software library supporting FIPS 140-2 approved cryptographic algorithms.
 For the purposes of the FIPS 140-2 validation, its embodiment type is defined as multi-chip standalone.
 The Module is an open-source, general-purpose cryptographic library, with an API based on the industry standard PKCS #11 version 2.20.
 It combines a vertical stack of Linux components intended to limit the external interface each separate component may provide.